Matt Schnell: Ultimate Fighting Championship

 After his stint on The Ultimate Fighter, Schnell was chosen as one of the cast mates to get a contract.
 Schnell fought Rob Font in the bantamweight division at The Ultimate Fighter: Tournament of Champions Finale.
 He lost the fight via TKO in the first round.

-Schnell returned to the flyweight division and faced Hector Sandoval on April 22, 2017, at UFC Fight Night: Swanson vs. Lobov.
+Schnell returned to the flyweight division and faced Hector Sandoval on April 22, 2017, at UFC Fight Night 108.
 He lost the fight via knockout in the first round.

-Schnell next fought on October 7, 2017 at UFC 216 against Marco Beltrán.
+Schnell next fought on October 7, 2017, at UFC 216 against Marco Beltrán.
 He won the fight by unanimous decision.

-Schnell faced Naoki Inoue on June 23, 2018 at UFC Fight Night 132.
+Schnell faced Naoki Inoue on June 23, 2018, at UFC Fight Night 132.
 He won the fight via split decision.

-Schnell faced Louis Smolka in a bantamweight bout on March 9, 2019 at UFC Fight Night 146.
+Schnell faced Louis Smolka in a bantamweight bout on March 9, 2019, at UFC Fight Night 146.
 He won the fight via a triangle choke submission in the first round.

-As the first fight of his new, four-fight contract, Schnell faced Jordan Espinosa on August 3, 2019 at UFC on ESPN 5.
+As the first fight of his new, four-fight contract, Schnell faced Jordan Espinosa on August 3, 2019, at UFC on ESPN 5.
 He won the fight via a triangle choke submission in the first round.
 The win also earned Schnell his first Performance of the Night bonus award.

-Schnell faced Alexandre Pantoja on December 21, 2019 at UFC Fight Night 165.
+Schnell faced Alexandre Pantoja on December 21, 2019, at UFC Fight Night 165.
 He lost the fight via first-round knockout.

-Schnell was expected to face Tyson Nam on September 12, 2020 at UFC Fight Night 183.
+Schnell was expected to face Tyson Nam on September 12, 2020, at UFC Fight Night 183.
 However, Schnell was removed from the fight on the day of the event's weigh-in for health issues related to his weight cut.
 As a result, the fight was cancelled.
-The bout with Nam was first rescheduled to UFC Fight Night: Thompson vs. Neal, on December 19, 2020, and then to UFC on ESPN: Chiesa vs. Magny, on January 20, 2021.
+The bout with Nam was first rescheduled to UFC Fight Night 183, on December 19, 2020, and then to UFC on ESPN: Chiesa vs. Magny, on January 20, 2021.
 He won the bout by split decision.

-As the first fight of his new multi-fight contract, Schnell was scheduled to meet Alex Perez May 15, 2021 at UFC 262.
+As the first fight of his new multi-fight contract, Schnell was scheduled to meet Alex Perez May 15, 2021, at UFC 262.
 However, Perez pulled out of the fight for undisclosed reasons and was replaced by Rogério Bontorin.
 At the weigh ins, Bontorin weighed in at 137 pounds, 1 pound over the bantamweight non-title fight limit.
 The bout proceeded at catchweight and Bontorin was fined 20% of his individual purse, which went to Schnell.
 Schnell lost the bout via unanimous decision.